Stochastic resonance of rotating particles in turbulence

 \subsection{Three distinct regimes of particle dynamics}

-With the theoretical model capturing the core dynamics of this complex system, and with simulations allowing exploration of a broader parameter space and finer details of particle rotation, we systematically investigate how turbulence-induced vorticity fluctuations and the deterministic forcing of the applied magnetic field shape the particle rotational dynamics.
+With the theoretical model capturing the core dynamics of this complex system, and with simulations allowing exploration of a broader parameter space and finer details of particle rotation, we systematically investigate how turbulence-induced vorticity fluctuations and the deterministic magnetic forcing shape particle rotational dynamics.